The Historic Yellowstone Trail

 The route then takes you over the rugged Cascade Range, offering breathtaking vistas as you descend its steep western slopes toward the Puget Sound region.
 Historically, one of the final challenges of the trip was the four-mile ferry crossing over Lake Washington to Seattle.
 This lake, covering 33 square miles and stretching 22 miles long, was an important waterway long before modern transportation routes existed.

-The first people of the area used boats for thousands of years to cross the water and the incoming European settlers of the mid 19th century followed suit.
+The first people of the area used canoes for thousands of years to cross the water and the incoming European settlers of the mid 19th century followed suit.
 Beginning in the 1870s, steamers, modeled after the famous Puget Sound Mosquito Fleet, began ferrying passengers, freight, and even horse-drawn wagons across the lake.
 By 1900, Lake Washington bustled with activity.

 Steamers crisscrossed the water, but their frequent stops and limited capacity led to the establishment of a public ferry service by King County.
 In 1901, the county launched the King County of Kent, the first double-ended, side-wheeled ferry on the lake, running directly between Kirkland and Seattle.